 (Don’t write “fill in the code”—instead, use the cheat sheet above to see what letters will make the change you’re seeking.)

 HTML Examples for Each Tag

-Now that you know how to wrap each tag around a sentence and which HTML tag you can use, let’s go through each, how it’s applied, and how it will look on the US Amazon Market.
+Now that you know how to wrap a tag around a sentence and which HTML tag you can use, let’s go through each one, apply it and see how it will look on the U.S. Amazon market.